 The questions that we will focus on in this class are the following:

-- How to make collective decisions for a group of individuals with heterogeneous needs and preferences?
+- How should we make collective decisions for a group of individuals with heterogeneous needs and preferences?
 What are the typical failures of different voting rule?
-Can we design a voting rule that makes rational decisions and that satisfies some minimal democratic requirement?
+Can we design a voting rule that makes rational decisions and that, at the same time, satisfies some minimal democratic requirement?

 - How do governments function?
-Can we use parsimonious economic models to predict the level of public good provision and the degree of redistribution in a democracy?
+Can we use parsimonious economic models to predict their decisions, and in particular the provision of public good (education, healthcare, defense...) and the degree of redistribution?

 - How does electoral competition work?
 Why are economic competition and electoral competition so different in nature?